-Chances are that you can actually recall a time when you didn’t need glasses, but at some point early in your life you developed vision problems that required you to wear glasses.
-And since one or both of your parents wore glasses they, or even the eye doctor, told you that it was bound to happen, that you simply inherited your bad eyesight from your parents, just as you inherited your mother’s big blue eyes.
+Can you recall a time when you didn’t need glasses?
+At some point early in your life, you developed vision problems that required you to wear glasses.
+Whether this was during childhood or early adulthood, at some point, it happened.
+And, since one or both of your parents wore glasses they, or even the eye doctor, told you that it was bound to happen.
+You must have simply inherited your bad eyesight from your parents, just as you inherited your mother’s big blue eyes.

-Only three percent of all people with vision problems were actually born with poor vision.
-The rest developed vision problems sometime later in their life.
-What this means is that you were born seeing clearly, and at some point “learned” habits that led to a decrease in your vision health.
+Eighty percent of the world’s visual impairments are considered avoidable.
+The rest were born with vision problems and can point to genetics.
+What this means is that you were likely born seeing clearly, and at some point “learned” habits that led to a decrease in your vision health.

-Today, over HALF of the people in the U.S. wear eyeglasses or contacts.
+Today, over half of the people in the U.S. wear eyeglasses or contacts.
 It has reached the point where needing corrective lenses to fix vision problems is now considered “normal.”
-While some of this increase may be due to environmental changes such as increases in air pollution, or an increase in the amount of UV rays that reach the earths surface, very little is the result of genetics.
+Some of this increase may be due to environmental changes such as increases in air pollution.
+Or, an increase in the number of UV rays that reach the earth’s surface.
+It could also be due to an increase in screen use.
+However, very little is the result of genetics.

 But it hasn’t always been this way.

-There are at least FIVE times as many people wearing corrective lenses today than there were before World War I. This huge uptick in the number of people wearing corrective lenses happened in just the last three or four generations.
+There are at least FIVE times as many people wearing corrective lenses today than there were before World War I. This huge uptick happened in just the last three or four generations.
 They can’t possibly ALL be “inherited”.

 Just as we learn to walk and talk early in life, we also learn how to see.
 If you’ve been living with glasses or contacts as long as you can remember, it’s a pretty good bet that you just never learned to “see” properly.